svsvenu/svsvenu.github.io/_posts/2015-8-10-Webmethods on Docker.md

 ##Software##

 You would need docker installed on your windows/mac/linux machine.
-You can chose the right one for your flavor of os below [docker-installation](https://docs.docker.com/installation).If you need a trial installation of webmethods, you can download it from below
+You can chose the right one for your flavor of os at [docker-installation](https://docs.docker.com/installation).If you need a trial installation of webmethods, you can download it from
 [Webmethods-installation](http://techcommunity.softwareag.com/ecosystem/communities/public/webmethods/contents/download/)

 ##Steps to build the image##